OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 ## Sideload an add-in when using Visual Studio

 If you're using Visual Studio to develop your add-in, the process to sideload is similar.
-The only difference is that you will have to update your 'SourceURL' element in the manifest to include the full URL where the add-in is deployed.
+The only difference is that you will have to update the value of the **SourceURL** element in your manifest to include the full URL where the add-in is deployed.

-If currently developing your add-in, locate your add-in manifest.xml file, and update the **SourceLocation** element value to include an absolute URI.
+If you're currently developing your add-in, locate your add-in manifest.xml file, and update the **SourceLocation** element value to include an absolute URI.
 Visual Studio will put in a token for your localhost deployment.

 For example:

 	```xml
 	<SourceLocation DefaultValue="https://localhost:44300/App/Home/Home.html" />
 	```